janboddez/import-from-mastodon/README.md

 This small plugin, which polls your Mastodon account for new toots every 15 minutes, relies on [Share on Mastodon's](https://github.com/janboddez/share-on-mastodon) settings, and thus requires it. _Actually_ using them simultaneously, however, _might_ result in duplicate posts—though careful use of the available filter hooks will help preventing this.

 ## Example Use Cases
 1. Disable automatic sharing of WordPress posts, and solely enable the import function.
-(Both plugins—see above—must still be active!)
+(Both plugins—see above—must still be active, counterintuitive or not!)

    ```
    // Use Share on Mastodon's settings, yet disable sharing itself.